superbenefit/dao/resources/index.md

 ## Policies

-Roles created by roles with delegated policymaking authority are recorded in the /policies directory.
+Policies created by roles with delegated policymaking authority are recorded in the /policies directory.

 - [Policy Directory](/resources/policies/index.md)